-Likewise, the organic philosophy rejects the highly-processed synthetic formulations of mainstream body care.
-Organic integrity in body care means an organic product is composed of certified organic ingredients produced with minimal processing in compliance with the USDA National Organic Program (NOP), the same program which is used to ensure the integrity of organic foods.
-Real organic personal care does not utilize synthetic preservatives that can irritate skin.
+Organic integrity in body care means an organic product is made from certified organic ingredients—in compliance with the USDA National Organic Program (NOP), the same program that certifies organic foods.
+Real organic personal care does not use synthetic preservatives that can irritate skin.
 Natural, unrefined oils and waxes are used as emollients and moisturizers, instead of hydrogenated oils and synthetic silicones.
-Traditional natural soaps are used in hand and body washes, instead of modern synthetic surfactants usually made in part with petrochemicals.
+Traditional natural soaps are used in hand and body washes, instead of modern synthetic surfactants made in part from petrochemicals.